7 Best Sticky Note Apps for Mac in 2026 (Tested)

 Best for clipboard-heavy workflows:

 Unclutter.
-The notes are weak, but the clipboard history and file shelf are strong.
+The notes are basic, but the clipboard history and file shelf are strong.

 Get Noticky — $6